YolandaAtwood/TopAnimeStream/README.md

 Don’t bother to download paid anime anymore – You can watch your top anime stream here – NOW!

 Oppps..
-I’ve been watching these anime lately:
+I’ve been watching these anime lately: Free, Genesis of Aquarion and Angel beats
-Free
-Genesis of Aquarion and
-Angel beats

 TopAnimeStream App stream anime & cartoons from popular video streaming sites.